Behind the scenes

 More CNC setup!
 Our new tool table and boring block holder are in!

 If you scroll down a little you’ll see the drawing of this tool holding table.
-It was produced by a local business and I am very happy with it.
-It is a huge upgrade of the machine.
+It was produced by a local business and We are very happy with it.
+It is a huge upgrade to the machine.
 The block mounted on top needs some holes bored into it to hold boring tools for rims and cups.
 On the “ears” of the table another type of tool wil be mounted to turn outside diameters/shapes.